-Emergency Planning Tips from US Department of Homeland Security and FEMA Emergency Resources
+Emergency Planning Tips from US Dept of Homeland Security and FEMA Emergency Resources

-To create a customized emergency plan for your household, classroom or workplace, simply follow the links below:
+Simply follow the helpful links below to create a customized emergency plan for your household, classroom or workplace!

 Emergency information, survival checklists, and interactive family emergency planning tips provided by FEMA and Ready.gov